anicholson44/resume/README.md

 **[raspi-temperature-server](https://github.com/anicholson44/raspi-temperature-server)** • *11/2017 - 12/2017*
 Server and web application for monitoring a Raspberry Pi temperature sensor.
-Used for tracking the temperature of a fermentation closet.
+I built this to track the temperature of a fermentation closet, so I wouldn't ruin my sauerkraut.

 ## Education